 - Additional employment and tourist infrastructure supported by the hotel, - The rehabilitation of and added semi-public access to a significant historic building, - Added downtown housing to support more lively and walkable communities, and - An updated urban park and potential new public transit hub.

-See Architectural drawings A015, A200-A203 for additional detail on the extent of this proposed variance.
+additional detail on the exter of this proposed variance.

-See also Architectural drawing A014 for shadow analysis.
+See also Architectural drawing A014 for